On the physical process first law for dynamical black holes: First law for dynamical black holes in Einstein-Gauss-Bonnet gravity

 \section{First law for dynamical black holes in Einstein-Gauss-Bonnet gravity}

 We have derived the first law for dynamical black holes in a quasi-stationary scenario albeit in the context of Einstein gravity.
 It will be worthwhile to explore whether the same result applies to other gravity theories as well.
 This will establish our formalism in a broader framework.
 Even though there can be a large class of theories which would satisfy the diffeomorphism invariance property and qualify as a gravitational Lagrangian, they can be distinguished by the additional criteria of providing second order field equations under variation.
 One can show that such Lagrangians are unique and are known as the \LL Lagrangians \cite{Lovelock:1971yv}.
 The \LL Lagrangians are polynomials in the Riemann curvature tensor, suitably contracted with the completely antisymmetric determinant tensor.
 A \LL Lagrangian of order $m$ will involve product of $m$ Riemann curvature tensors.
 The case $m=1$ corresponds to the Einstein gravity, while $m=2$ is known as the Gauss-Bonnet gravity.
 Incidentally, the Gauss-Bonnet term appears quiet naturally from the low energy effective action of string theory as well (\cite{Zwiebach:1985uq} and references therein).
 Thus, so to speak, it has a `quantum' origin.
-In fact, the \LL\ class of theories can be considered as a natural extension of general relativity in higher dimensions \cite{Dadhich:2008df}. \\

 We have already elaborated on the physical process version of the first law in dynamical situations for Einstein gravity and shall explore the corresponding scenario when the Gauss-Bonnet term is present.
 The action for the Einstein-Gauss-Bonnet gravity in $D$ spacetime dimensions reads,

 where $\alpha$ is a dimensionful coupling constant with dimension $(\textrm{length})^{2}$.
 One can write down an expression for the entropy associated with black holes in Einstein-Gauss-Bonnet gravity as \cite{Jacobson:1993xs},